 1. Enhancing Empathy

-EI enhances empathy, which is the ability to understand and share others' feelings.
+EI enhances empathy, the ability to understand and share others' feelings.
 By recognizing and understanding others' emotions, individuals can respond with compassion and kindness, promoting deeper connections and trust.
 Empathy also lays the foundation for effective communication, conflict resolution, and collaboration.

 2. Promoting Self‑Awareness